tpaschalis/gophersub/README.md

 ## Prerequisites
 * Go >= 1.12
-* [`go-cmp`](https://github.com/google/go-cmp/) to compare structs, in place of reflection
+* `go-cmp`(https://github.com/google/go-cmp/) to compare structs, in place of reflection

-The dependencies can be installed by running
+go-cmp is used to compare structs, in place of reflection and can be installed by running
 ```
 go get -u github.com/google/go-cmp/cmp
 ```